timmyneutron/Pundit-Front-End/README.md

 ## Getting Started
 The project is hosted at [https://pundit.timabrahamsen.com](https://pundit.timabrahamsen.com).

-To view/edit the source code:
+To view/edit the source code and serve it locally:

   - Install [Yarn](https://yarnpkg.com/lang/en/docs/install) and [NodeJS](https://nodejs.org/en/download/)
   - Download/clone the repository